egiesbrecht/prNet/README.md

  - [demo-package](#demo-package)
    - [TwoDimensionalMatrix.java](#TwoDimensionalMatrix)
    - [MatrixDemo.java](#MatrixDemo)

+### The Database
+This project uses a sqlite database to store found patterns.
+To manage this, I used the sqlite-jdbc driver.
+I got it from [here](https://github.com/xerial/sqlite-jdbc).
+The in this repo contained jar file may not be up to date but it is the version I used to develop and test this project.

 ### ext-package
 The "ext" package manages some general usable tools like a file- and a Blob-handler.
 The class General.java contains some needed but abstract, some usable and some unnecessary methods.
 You can use something from here but definitely don't need to.